Trump pick wins U.S. House special Republican primary election in Ohio | Politics

 Trump pick wins U.S. House special Republican primary election in Ohio

 Mike Carey, a coal lobbyist endorsed by former President Donald Trump, won a crowded primary contest on Tuesday for the Republican nomination to a seat in the U.S. House of Representatives from Ohio's 15th district.
-With 65% of precincts reporting, Carey was ahead of his closest contender, state senator Bob Peterson, by 37.5% to 13.8%, results from the Ohio secretary of state's office showed.
+With 92.8% of precincts reporting, Carey was ahead of his closest contender, former Ohio state representative Ron Hood, by 37.1% to 13.2%, results from the Ohio secretary of state's office showed.

 Winners of the 15th District Republican primary and the 11th District Democratic primary are expected to also win their general election races in November.
 The two seats were left vacant after former Republican Representative Steve Stivers' resigned and former Democratic Representative Marcia Fudge's became Biden's housing secretary.
 Democrats currently have a narrow 220-212 majority in the U.S. House of Representatives.